mrsarm/backset/README.md

         is ```Json deserialize error: missing field `FIELDNAME` at line \d+ column \d+```, the error type and field name can be inferred.
 - [ ] Random PKs
+- [ ] Command lines options:
+    - [ ] To check server status pinging `/health` endpoint, so a health check script can be added to `Dockerfile`.
+    - [ ] Option to run the migrations command, so there is no need to include the `sqlx` command to run them, reducing the size a lot.

 ### About